KeithMurph/workoutTracker/README.md

  ## Description
  Create and track your workouts for up to seven days.
 Track total distanced travelled if you're doing a cardio training.
-Track combained weight total from your lst 7 workouts if you do ressitance training.
+Track combained weight total from your last 7 workouts if you do ressitance training.

  ## Table of Contents
  - [Installation](#howToInstall)